Whatapalaver/100_Days_of_Code/README.md

 RD43
 ---

 Much Rails fun today.
 Managed to avoid a React rabbit hole by restricting a render json statement with the use of a named scope in the model.
-Such a neat solution.
+Great bit of teamwork today meant that I was able to bring a whole series of workflows together in my head.
+And such a neat solution.
 Also got fairly embroiled with some controller rendering to catch some edge case crashes but that was much less fun.
 I did fathom out how to have [multiple render statements in a single action](https://blog.arkency.com/2014/07/4-ways-to-early-return-from-a-rails-controller/) by the use of `and return`.

 RD42
 ---